emokabe/CapstoneProject/README.md

 ## MVP Features
 - [X] Sign up with a new user profile through Facebook
 - [X] Log in/out of app using Facebook credentials
-- [ ] Fade in/out animation when logging in/out
+- [ ] Animation of screen filling up with objects (e.g. coins, stars) as user interaction with app increases (a gamification of the app)
 - [ ] Show a progress SVG (using external library) while the feed loads
 - [ ] Select a course from a list to view its feed
 - [X] Display the user feed